 All such estimates are, to some degree, uncertain and classifications of reserves are only attempts to define the degree of uncertainty involved.
 For these reasons, estimates of the economically recoverable oil and natural gas reserves attributable to any particular group of properties, the classification of such reserves based on risk of recovery and estimates of future net revenues expected therefrom, prepared by different engineers or by the same engineers at different times, may vary substantially.
-Our reserves as at December 31, 2018 are estimated using forecast prices and costs as set forth under "Statement of Reserves Data - Pricing Assumptions".
-If we realize lower prices for crude oil, natural gas liquids and natural gas and they are substituted for the price assumptions utilized in the Baytex Reserves Report, the present value of estimated future net revenues for our reserves and net asset value would be reduced and the reduction could be significant.
+Our reserves as at December 31, 2019 are estimated using forecast prices and costs as set forth under "Statement of Reserves Data - Pricing Assumptions".
+If we realize lower prices for crude oil, natural gas liquids and natural gas and they are substituted for the estimated price assumptions, the present value of estimated future net revenues for our reserves and net asset value would be reduced and the reduction could be significant.
 Our actual production, revenues, royalties, taxes and development, abandonment and operating expenditures with respect to our reserves will likely vary from such estimates, and such variances could be material.